-In accordance with VCE's Wholesale Energy Risk Management Policy, staff is providing this quarterly report on the procurement progress for VCE's Energy Portfolio.
-Staff recommends acceptance of this report.
+In accordance with VCE's Wholesale Energy Risk Management Policy, staff provided this quarterly report on the procurement progress for VCE's Energy Portfolio to the Board at their meeting held on October 18, 2018.
+The following report is being provided to the CAC for informational purposes only.